unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 [+] Elapsed time: 00:00:35
 ```

 A ton of possible [XSS Vulnerabilities](https://en.wikipedia.org/wiki/Cross-site_scripting), and a lot of outdated versions.
-Unfortunately I don't see any [RCE Exploits](http://searchwindowsserver.techtarget.com/definition/remote-code-execution-RCE).
+Unfortunately I don't see any [RCE Exploits](http://searchwindowsserver.techtarget.com/definition/remote-code-execution-RCE), or anything particularly good that we can use against the host.

-Well, since I already have admin credentials, and logged in... let's just go ahead and see if we can upload a [shell](https://www.rapid7.com/db/modules/exploit/unix/webapp/wp_admin_shell_upload).
+Since I already have admin credentials, and I'm logged in... let's just go ahead and see if we can upload an [admin shell](https://www.rapid7.com/db/modules/exploit/unix/webapp/wp_admin_shell_upload).
 We will be using [Metasploit](https://www.metasploit.com/) for this.

 ```console
 root@kali:~# msfconsole